Spruneda134/pokedex-backend/README.md

 # Pokédex Web App

-A mobile-first full-stack Pokédex web app that lets users explore and interact with Pokémon data through an AI-powered interface.
+Developed a mobile-first full-stack Pokédex web app that lets users explore and interact with Pokémon data through an AI-powered interface.
+The frontend, hosted on Vercel and developed with Next.js, TypeScript, and Tailwind CSS, provides a responsive and dynamic Pokédex-like experience.

----

-## Overview
-The app provides a dynamic, responsive Pokédex experience with AI-generated Pokémon insights.
-Users can browse Pokémon, get detailed stats, and receive natural language responses powered by OpenAI’s API.
+The backend, built with Flask, integrates OpenAI’s API to generate natural Pokémon responses and uses pandas for structured data handling from a CSV-based Pokédex dataset.
+Hosted on Render, the backend communicates securely with the Vercel-hosted frontend via configured CORS to handle cross-origin requests.

 ---